 Equally, Section 6 Regulation of Investigatory Powers Act 2000 (link) gives the police powers, on the simple say so of a Chief Constable to request the information that Nicola Brookes went to the High Court for, and which it is suggested will be included in your Bill.
 In has been used in the West Country to snoop on parents to see they are in the catchment area they say they are in!

-The best thing the government could do in my opinion to make it easier for the public to access this data which will in my view make it easier to ‘out’ flame trollers, would be to mirror those amendments made by the Digital Economy Act 2010 to make Ofcom responsible for regulating online harassment,amending the Communications Act 2003 to give powers to OfCom and independent identity theft protection services as follows:
+The best thing the government could do in my opinion to make it easier for the public to access this data which will in my view make it easier to ‘out’ flame trollers, would be to mirror those amendments made by the Digital Economy Act 2010, which allows for the resolution of copyright disputes, by amending the Communications Act 2003 in relation to Internet trolling where content online is disputed for accuracy or whether it was based on malicious intent to allow as easy a resolution.

 A 21-year-old man from Swansea was arrested on Saturday after posting racially offensive Twitter comments about footballer Fabrice Muamba, who collapsed after suffering acardiac arrest during an FA Cup tie.
 The comments appeared on the Twitter account @liamstacey9, which has since been taken down, but a censored version appears below.